 The small town of Mae Jo, less than 30 minutes drive from the centre of Chiang Mai city, is the unlikely location for a mesmerising annual event.
 The mass sky lantern release has been described as awe-inspiring, beautiful and emotional.
 I’ve personally witnessed some people attending the event moved to tears.
 It’s no wonder that so many people who have seen photos or videos of the Mae Jo lantern release wish to experience it in person.
 However, there is also a lot of confusion and misinformation about the Mae Jo event.

-Please read this updated article about the sky lantern release at Mae Jo »
+Please read this more recent article (from 2019) about the sky lantern release at Mae Jo »

 The sky lantern release at Mae Jo is not the Yi Peng Festival

 The mass lantern release at Mae Jo is not the Yi Peng Festival although it is often incorrectly labelled as such on travel websites and YouTube videos.
 The Yi Peng Festival is a separate event to the privately arranged Mae Jo lantern release.
 I can’t stress this enough.
 The event at Mae Jo is organised by an independent Buddhist group and not by the Tourism Authority of Thailand (TAT) or the Chiang Mai Municipal Authority.